happyclicker/laravel-formatter/readme.md

 Formatter Bundle
 ================

-This is a fork from https://github.com/soapbox/laravel-formatter updated to work on Laravel 8 and 9.
+This is a fork from https://github.com/nmfmcosta/laravel-formatter which is a fork from https://github.com/soapbox/laravel-formatter updated to work on Laravel 10.

 **All credit goes to the original authors.**